Introduction: Brain Tune E-book

 1-10 Awakening from Illusion

 Awakening begins when illusions collapse.
 Conditioning is unlearned, rituals reclaimed, hierarchies dissolved.
-What once felt inevitable is revealed as fabrication.
-To awaken is to step outside the program, to see indoctrination as fragility, and to align life with truth.
+What once appeared inevitable is exposed as fabrication.
+To awaken is to step outside the program, to recognize indoctrination as weakness, and to restore life to truth.

 Chapter 2: The Psychology of Domination (Internal Defenses)